Ball tampering: Pakistan cricket team, 2006

 In 2006, an alleged ball-tampering issue overshadowed a Test match between Pakistan and England, whereby Pakistan refused to take to the field for the evening session after being penalised for ball tampering in the afternoon.
 Television cameras caught the umpires discussing the condition of the quarter seam.
 Pakistan are believed to have intended a protest against the decision by delaying their return after tea; however, while they were refusing to play, the umpires awarded the game to England in accordance with the Laws of Cricket.

 At 19:50 UTC it was finally announced at a press conference that the Test was over.
 The ECB's statement said that England were awarded the match by the umpires as Pakistan refused to take the field after being warned that under law 21.3, failure to do so would result in them forfeiting the game.
 This is the first time a Test match has been decided this way.

 As a result of Pakistan's forfeiting of the game, Inzamam was charged and found guilty of "bringing the game into disrepute", though he was cleared of the charges relating to "changing the condition of the ball".

 In July 2008, the International Cricket Council (ICC) changed the result of the match to a draw.
 On 1 February 2009, the ICC reversed their earlier decision, and changed the match result back to a win for England.

 James Anderson and Stuart Broad, 2010

-In January 2010, England bowlers Stuart Broad and James Anderson were accused of ball tampering by stopping the ball with the spikes of their boots in the third Test Match against South Africa.
+In January 2010, England bowlers Stuart Broad and James Anderson were accused of ball tampering by stomping the ball with the spikes of their boots in the third Test Match against South Africa.

 Broad maintained that he was just being lazy, because it was 40 C in Cape Town that day.

 Nasser Hussain, who had captained Anderson, said: "Stuart Broad and James Anderson were wrong to behave in the manner they did and I've no doubt that if a player from another country did the same we'd have said they were cheating."

 No charges were formally requested by South Africa even though they made the accusations at a press conference.